 You need at least two places for wildlife to engage in courtship behavior, mate, and then bear and raise their young:

-You can purchase elements to raise young from the National Wildlife Federation Catalog.
+Find your element—purchase elements to raise young from the National Wildlife Federation catalog.